renyuntao/tic-tac-toe/README.md

 $ ./client

+I have already run the server as daemon in the remote host.

 If you want to know how the program is running,you'd better to run the server and client at one computer,so you should first compile server with

 $ make server